robertavant1/openai-cli-tool/README.md

 ## Get your API Key
 In order for this tool to function, you must get an API key from [platform.openai.com](https://platform.openai.com).
 You can login, go to your account and select *View API Keys*.
 Then select *Create new secret key*.
 You can then copy and paste this key into the config.yaml file (elaborated upon below).

+## Installation
+In order to install the tool, you can type 'pip install git+https://github.com/robertavant/openai-cli-tool

 # Usage
 You can use the tool by typing 'bugBuddy.py in your terminal, followed by your prompt.
 Read below for more explanation of commands